wjdanalharthi/Twitter-Uber-Sentimental-Analysis/README.md

 	- A summary of the analysis done in the report
 	- Files: presentaion.Rmd, presentaion.html

-- Datasets:
+- Data:
 	- I collected 16000 tweets over the span of 8 days (Dec 9-15, 2017, each is 2000 tweets).
-	- Files: tweetsDB.csv
+	- Files: all csv files saved in ./data

 - Assets:
 	- Saved graphs, tables, and images for the analysis and presentaion
-	- Files: multiple .png and .jpeg images, and csv tables.
+	- Files: multiple .png and .jpeg images saved in ./assets

 ## Prerequisites:
 - Twitter Tokens